magento/devdocs/src/cloud/integrations/bitbucket-integration.md

 1. Click **Settings** > **Workflow** > **Webhooks**.

 1. Check to see if a webhook has been added for Cloud to the repository.
-If this has been added **STOP**.
+If this has been added you should skip the following steps.

 1. Click **Add webhook**.